Musculoskeletal injuries in tennis

 In the backhand stroke, we go from an extended elbow and wrist flexion with maximum tension to a position of elbow extension and maximum wrist extension, causing overload of the extensor muscle insertion.
 (Figure 3)

-The increased power of the shot and the topspin drive (Figure 4) have led to an increase in pathologies in this sport, most of which are usually mild tendonitis or overload.
+Greater power in the stroke and the topspin forehand (Figure 4) have led to an increase in pathologies in this sport, most of which are mild tendonitis or overload.
 Furthermore, synovial cysts on the back of the wrist and fractures of the uncinate process of the hamate bone are not uncommon.
-The latter presents as pain in the ulnar border of the hand and wrist, with prior trauma (fall with wrist hyperextension) or without prior trauma as a result of repetitive microtraumas in the drive or smash.
-Once again, conservative treatment is essential.
+The latter presents as pain in the ulnar border of the hand and wrist, with prior trauma (a fall with wrist hyperextension) or without prior trauma as a result of repeated microtrauma from driving or smashing.
+Conservative treatment is once again essential.

 Figure 4: Top-spin drive

 Although all vertebral segments can be affected, the lumbar spine is by far the most affected.
-The abruptness of rotations, flexions, and extensions of the lumbar segment, combined with factors such as age, lack of training, previous lumbar pathologies (spondylosis, degenerative disc disease, vertebral listhesis), associated with technical defects, and demanding movements such as those in service, explain the vulnerability of this area and the predisposition to injury.
+The abruptness of rotations, flexions, and extensions of the lumbar segment, combined with factors such as age, lack of training, previous lumbar pathologies (spondylosis, degenerative disc disease, vertebral listhesis), associated with technical defects, and demanding movements such as serving, explain this area's vulnerability and predisposition to injury.
 (Figure 5)

 Figure 5: Anterior flexion, hyperextension and lumbar rotation movements.

-Regarding musculotendinous injuries, two deserve special mention due to their specific nature: tennis leg and contralateral rectus abdominis injury (Figure 6).
+Regarding musculotendinous injuries, two deserve special mention due to their specificity to this sport: tennis leg and contralateral rectus abdominis injury (Figure 6).

 Figure 6: Mechanisms of tennis leg production and rectus abdominis injury.